“Alexa, please automate my warehouse.”

 Machine learning uses algorithms to “learn from experience” and make practical decisions for the warehouse.
 Using data gathered from sensors, it notices patterns and suggests actions such as faster replenishment of nearly out-of-stock items, shorter walking routes, and better inventory positioning.

 Some AI features enable wearable warehouse technology.
 Natural language processing makes voice-picking possible so that workers can operate hands-free and more safely.
 Smart glasses are equipped with cameras that use computer vision to automatically recognize barcodes.
 Also, using computer vision, cameras placed around the warehouse enable end-to-end product tracking.

 Lastly, robotics lends AI a physical presence, spatial awareness, and movement in the real world.
 AI robots’ capabilities can vary from tasks such as loading or unloading a pallet, moving cargo around the warehouse, and/or performing picking operations.

 Artificial General Intelligence, which is the term for AI that can perform any intellectual task that a human can do, is still a long way off.
 These sub-tasks of AI are the necessary stepping stones to achieve “full AI,” which has the potential to operate a warehouse nearly autonomously.

 Where is AI in the Warehouse Industry Now?

-In the MHI Annual Industry Report 2018, only 6% of respondents were currently using AI technology.
+In the MHI Annual Industry Report 2020, only 12% of respondents are currently using AI technology.
 This percentage is expected to grow by 73% in the next 5 years.
 Despite the low number, more than half of the respondents believe that AI has the power to disrupt the industry and create a competitive advantage for their business.